 Organic carbon

-Half of the remaining oven-dried soil cores were sent for organic matter analysis (Agsource, need to find the paper that explains their methods).
+Half of the remaining oven-dried soil cores were sent for organic matter analysis (Agsource, need to find the paper that explains their methods) using the loss-on-ignition method with the following conversions:

-Statistical analysis
+(LOI%) * 0.89 = OM%

+OM% * 0.58 = C%

+Probably need to mention how flawed this method is..Statistical analysis

 All model fitting and figures were done using R version 4.0.3 (R Core Team, 2020) and the tidyverse meta-package (Wickham et al. 2019).
 Non-linear models were fit using the nlraa (Miguez 2021) package functionality, with specific equation fits from the HydroMe (Omuto et al. 2021) and soilphysics (Da Silva and De Lima 2015) packages.
 Linear models were fit and summarized using the lme4 (Bates et al. 2015) and emmeans (Lenth 2021) packages.
 The meta-analysis of individual plot’s fitted parameters was performed using the metaphor package (Viechtbauer 2010).